Five Things We’ll Worry About, So IDC Members Don’t Have To

 Digital asset losses take time and resources to rebuild.
 And something as simple as a data loss can eliminate client and contact lists, estimates, past project files—not to mention drawings and resources that have taken days or weeks to prepare.
 An interruption in your business can have revenue implications and lose you clients who need your services now.

-Data Security and Privacy Breach Insurance protects you against these losses, helps you get your electronic assets back in order, and your business back online.
+Data Security & Privacy Breach Insurance protects you against these losses, helps you get your electronic assets back in order, and your business back online.

 5. Sophisticated clients demand protection.